 1. Finesse financial aid.

-With the cost of a college education increasing at a rate of 3.5% for the 2013–14 school year,1 it's more important than ever to understand the financial-aid process and how to potentially improve your eligibility.
+With the cost of a college education increasing at a rate of 3.7% for private schools, as well as 2.9% for public universities for the 2014–15 school year,1 it's more important than ever to understand the financial-aid process and how to potentially improve your eligibility.

 In particular, the federal government program Free Application for Federal Student Aid (FAFSA), which is used by many families to apply for aid, has some factors that you may use to your advantage a few years before your child enters college.